 The term “quaff” goes back to The old Norse term kafja, meaning “to gulp down.”
 It was first used during the thirteenth century and is now in use ever since.

-The term “quaff” could go back to the time in the 1400s before it was even used during Geoffrey Chaucer’s works “The Tale of Beryn.”
-Subsequently, during William Shakespeare’s play Hamlet, the term was utilized (1603).
+The term “quaff” could go back to the time in the 1400s before it was even used during Geoffrey Chaucer’s work “The Tale of Beryn.”
+Subsequently, during William Shakespeare’s play Hamlet (1603).

 By that time, the use of Quaff had grown common.